 During a recent meeting, a potential client asked me, “who will be able to help my family manage our financial affairs when I am no longer able?”

-This was a person who took the sole responsibility for managing her family’s financial affairs and was able to build not only a sizeable investment portfolio but also a retirement plan that allowed both she and her husband to potentially thrive during their retirement years.
+This was a person who took the sole responsibility for managing her family’s financial affairs and was able to build not only a sizeable investment portfolio but also a retirement plan that allowed both she and her husband to thrive during their retirement years potentially.

 When I first sit down to speak with prospective or current clients, they generally hear me talk about risk management and not investment management for a good portion of the initial conversation.
 Usually, risk management is what people don’t understand, or if they do understand it, it is not a topic that they feel very comfortable talking about.